ga4gh/va-spec/schema/va-spec/base/def/VariantTherapeuticResponseStudyStatement.rst

 **Computational Definition**

-A Statement reporting a conclusion from a single study that supports or refutes a variant's effect on oncogenesis for a specific tumor type - based on interpretation of the study's results.
+A Statement reporting a conclusion from a single study about the role of a variant in modulating the response of a neoplasm to drug administration or other therapeutic procedures - based on interpretation of the study's results.

 **Information Model**

-Some VariantOncogenicityStudyStatement attributes are inherited from :ref:`gks-core:Statement`.
+Some VariantTherapeuticResponseStudyStatement attributes are inherited from :ref:`gks-core:Statement`.

 .. list-table::
    :class: clean-wrap